jdereg/json-io/user-guide.md

     SHORT_META_KEYS         // If set, then @type => @t, @keys => @k, @items => @e,
                             // @ref => @r, and @id => @i
     SKIP_NULL_FIELDS        // Do not write field values to output JSON when
                             // their value is null.
+If you have a constructor that takes
+                            // primitive wrapper arguments (ie., Integer), json-io will
+                            // supply their 'zero' value (0) when looking for constructors
+                            // to choose.
     CLASSLOADER             // ClassLoader instance to use when turning String names of
                             // classes into JVM Class instances.